ibreakthekloud/simple/README.md

 # simple
-A simple spring boot app to test on the Initializ Platform
+A simple spring boot app to test on the Initializ Platform!

 Navigate to /initializ URI to invoke the API